photobooth-app/photobooth-docs/docs/installation.md

 ### Install photobooth service on startup

+#### Automatic service setup

+Once the photobooth-app was started the service can be installed automatically on Linux systems.
+Choose in the Admin Center -> Dashboard -> Server Control -> Install Service.
+After confirmation the service is installed as described below for manual setup.
+If the setup fails, please install manually.

+#### Manual service setup

 Now that you ensured, the photobooth app is working properly, it's time to setup the app as a service.
 If you installed the app according to above instructions, the template .service file works for you.